Search This Blog

 1. How do you want me to work with you so that you can best contribute to our discussion?

-2. What is distracting you away from discussion and why does it bother you?
+2. What is distracting you from discussion and why does it bother you?

-3. If there is one thing we can do differently to ensure you are willing to discuss openly, what would that be?
+3. If there is one thing that we can do differently which you are willing to discuss openly, what would that be?

 4. What is the best thing I should do to best support our discussion?